MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/wsplan-intro.md

 21. Select **Standard** to get started.
 After you create a standard floor plan, you can do one of the following.

     * **Standard** - Select to create a new floor plan that's based on the validated files in the **Final Files set** folder.
 In **New results name**, enter a file name for it, and select **Go**.
-    * **Fixed spaces** - If you want to change an existing (standard) floor plan, you need to edit the floor plan .csv file that was saved in **app_results**.
+    * **Fixed spaces** - If you want to change an existing (standard) floor plan, do the following:

+      * Edit the floor plan's .csv file that was saved in **app_results**.
 When editing an existing floor plan, you must stay within the constraints set in the validated space_capacity.csv and team_size.csv files.
 You must also leave some teams unassigned for the algorithm to correctly assign seats within the set constraints.
-After you save the new changes to the floor plan file, select **Fixed**, and then select the updated floor plan file to use to create an updated floor plan.
+      * After you save the new changes to the floor plan file, select **Fixed**, and then select the updated floor plan file.
 For example, the following graphic shows a standard floor plan where **Engineering** and **Marketing** are assigned to multiple locations.

      ![Standard floor plan example](./images/standard-floorplan.png)